 Conclusion

-After reading this guide, we’re sure you now know that not all spray paint is waterproof.
+After reading this guide, I’m sure you’ve grasped that not all spray paint is waterproof.